 Update from The Lawson Practice

-Posted by Amanda Rayner, Deputy Practice Manager, The Lawson Practice, on
+Posted by Amanda Rayner, HR and facilities lead and Deputy Practice Manager, The Lawson Practice, on

 About: The Lawson Practice

-Response from Tracy Molloy, Engagement and Support Officer, Care Opinion on 10 Jun 2019 at 15:23
+Response from Tracy Molloy, Senior Support & Engagement Officer, Subscriber Support, Care Opinion on 10 Jun 2019 at 15:23

 Thanks Amanda, its truly inspirational hearing how Care Opinion has helped staff feel safe about asking for feedback from the patients at The Lawson Practice, Its been great helping and supporting you along the journey.

-Response from Amanda Rayner, Deputy Practice Manager, The Lawson Practice on 12 Jun 2019 at 14:37
+Response from Amanda Rayner, HR and facilities lead and Deputy Practice Manager, The Lawson Practice on 12 Jun 2019 at 14:37